Walnuts not only add a great taste to pesto but heart healthy fats as well!

 - 1/2 cup garlic infused olive oil Or regular EVOO

 - 2 tsp. garlic fresh, minced

 - salt and pepper to taste

-- In a food processor, mix basil, garlic, lemon juice, walnuts, avocado, EVOO, red pepper chili flakes and salt + pepper.
-Once smooth, mix in Parm last.
+In a food processor, pulse basil, garlic, lemon juice, walnuts, avocado, EVOO, red pepper chili flakes and salt + pepper.
+Once smooth, mix in Parmesan.
 If your pesto is too thick, add in a little more lemon juice or EVOO.